 Australia Yachting Season: all year but best May through October

 May through October are the most popular months, with the famous sailing race in August (Audi Hamilton Island Race Week)

 December will cater to some great yacht rentals, including Christmas and New Years’ and into January.
 The weather is very stable, winds are low, rain is generally not prominent, and the water is warm.

-There are many places to explore on your private yacht charter in Australia.
-However, there are two locations that are most popular and offer the best experience:
+There are many places to explore on your Australia yacht charter.
+However, there are two locations that are the most popular and offer the best experience:

 - The Great Barrier Reef – this is a popular charter destination for scuba divers and snorkelers.
 The focus of charters in that area is the underwater world.

 - The Whitsunday Islands – this is a popular honeymoon destination.
 It is also a family-friendly destination with a mild climate and gentle breezes. if you enjoy miles-long sandy beaches and crystal clear water, this is the destination for you.